• Palawan- getting here and away

 Coron- Getting Here and Away

-If you are joining us from Coron or flying out of Coron, look for a flight to Busuanga airport (Coron).
+If you are joining us from Coron or flying out from Coron, look for a flight to Busuanga Airport (Coron).

 There are regular flights 5 to 6 times a day with Cebu Pacific or PAL express .

-Zestair is another airline that fly to Palawan but try not to book with them as most of their flights are cancelled or seriously delayed.
+Zestair is another airline that fly to Palawan but do not recommend to book with them as most of their flights are cancelled or seriously delayed.

 Our Office in Coron is in Don Pedro St. Centre of town.
 Its easy to find us- just ask the driver for directions.